kiba/Writings/for_science/chp10_wine_and_dine.md

 "I am relieved that our ancestors found our food palatable, even tasty, after all this time," the Sidonian said.

-I thought about correcting her, but to their perspective, we were time travelers, albeit from an alternate reality.
+I thought about correcting her, but to their perspective, we were time travelers even if we came from an alternate timeline.

 "What are we going to do next?"
 I asked the escort.